When presenting Montessori activities at home environment, it is good to remember the following:

 - Children learn from observation of what adults are doing.
-With their limited physical abilities we, adults have to show the children how to do the activities easier way.
+With their limited physical abilities, adults have to show the children how to do the activities easier way.

 - When presenting the activities, always do things at a slow pace, children’s pace and not your own.